The arrival of

 May, September through

 December.
 September is the first month it rains.
 Throughout September, in the average 0.1 rainfall days, it receives 0mm (0") of precipitation.
-In Maan, during the entire year, the rain falls for 9.3 days and collects up to 43mm (1.69") of precipitation.
+Throughout the year, there are 9.3 rainfall days, and 43mm (1.69") of precipitation is accumulated.

 Snowfall